Introduction of Experiential Learning Fund

 Experiential Learning Fund (ELF) is administered by GHELC for supporting students from all ten Faculties to complete their experiential learning projects.
 The ELF has supported over 2,300 students to participate in 48 experiential projects in more than 8 countries.

-ELF is available to all credit-bearing courses under the formal undergraduate curriculum, including Common Core Courses.
-The ELF can be used to support both new and existing courses to incorporate experiential learning into the curriculum or to scale up current endeavors.
+From 2017-18, both academic staff and students may apply for ELF to support experiential learning projects.
 Each student can receive up to HK$4,000 to participate in experiential learning projects.
 The ELF may also cover project and faculty expenses.
 There are two rounds of application in each year, with submissions accepted in May and October.

 Course Planning and Logistical Support